raspberrypi/documentation/linux/software/README.md

     - An Open Source camera library for the Raspberry Pi cameras

-## Software installation options
+## Installing standard software

-There are different ways of installing software on your Raspberry Pi, depending on where the source of the software lives.
+There are different ways of installing software from online repositories on your Raspberry Pi, depending on where the source of the software lives.

 The most common is through the command line tool APT (Advanced Packaging Tool).
 Some software can also be installed using other package managers.

 - [APT](apt.md)
-    - Use `apt install` to install software from the Raspbian archives
+    - Use `apt install` to install software from the Raspbian repository.
+This has a huge number of software pacakages available.
+You can use `apt-cache search <search term>` to seach the database for specific software packages.
 - [Python](python.md)
     - Some Python software can be installed using Python's package manager `pip`
 - [Ruby](ruby.md)